nelsonfigueroa/nelson.cloud/content/posts/2021-02-23-insertion-order-iteration-of-maps-in-go.md

 Key: d 	 Value: 3
 ```

-Interestingly, printing a map without a loop prints elements in insertion order:
+Interestingly, printing a map with `fmt.Println` prints elements in key-sorted order and NOT by insertion order.
+Since Go 1.12, the `fmt` package sorts map keys for display purposes:

 ```go
 // example.go